We’re following CDC guidelines to avoid crowds:

 - Please be patient and think cooperatively.
 We are all in this together.

 - Please respect our physical distancing and mask use requests; we have elderly at-risk family members AND customers.

-- Please avoid contacting us with ordering questions unless you’ve read our site carefully.
-We’re busy.
+- Please avoid contacting us with ordering questions or for help with finding lost emails.
+Instead, read our site carefully.
 Much information is already on this website; if you take the time to read, the answer to your question is probably already here.

 - Please do not contact us just to see if we received your farmshare box reservation (unless we have requested you to).
 A successful reservation will be met with a “Thank You” page and a confirmation email.
-Search your email program and spam for it, and try our recommendations for troubleshooting issues with order submission, before contacting us.
+Search your email program for it, and try our recommendations for troubleshooting issues with order submission, before contacting us.

-- If you have to contact us, please use the contact form on this site or text the farm number instead of calling.
+- If you have to contact us, reconsider!
+Solve your problem on your own!
+If you must, use the contact form on this site or text the farm number instead of calling.
+Response time is ‘pandemic delayed’ so you are better off re-reading this website for answers.

 - Support our local chefs and restaurants (who help support local farmers) through this difficult time by ordering takeout!